 The 2012 SEC Championship Game between Alabama and Georgia may as well have been for the national title too

-What will happen this conference championship weekend is anyone’s guess.
-One thing is for certain: we will have a clear College Football Playoff picture when it is over.
-If we are lucky, we may see some amazing games.
+If we have learned anything in the past 25 years, it is that all bets are off with conference championship games.
+If we are lucky, we may see some amazing games and have a clear College Football Playoff picture after this weekend is over.
 And if we’re really lucky, one of them may replace one of the games on this list, the five greatest conference championship games of all time.

 5. Alabama 28, Florida 21 – 1992 SEC Championship